 If your injuries are so severe that you’ll never work again, you can ask for damages covering your entire potential future earnings.
 Being unable to work is a very big deal.

 Loss of income also applies if someone died in the accident.
-Surviving family members can ask for the income that the deceased would have naturally earned.
+Surviving family members can ask for the income that the compensatory damages deceased would have naturally earned.

 2. Property Damage